ElvisAns/VuePredictiveSearch/README.md

 - __fieldsToSearchFrom__: Array of field names to search from.
 - __fieldsToReturnOnMatch__: Array of field names to return when a match is found.
 - __inputClasses (Optional)__: Custom classes for the search input.
+- __inputPlaceholder__ : The placeholder for the search input, default to : 'What are you looking for?'

 📌 The component is using slots to allow a high customization, you will bring your own UI, just make sure to attach everything to the proper named slot